alesanchezr/wpas-wordpress-dash/src/WPAS/CLI/README.md

 # WordPress Dash command line tool (CLI)

-You can use WordPress Dash to generate the code you need for your controllers and CustomPostTypes
+You can use command line to generate the any code you need for the Controllers and CustomPostTypes.

 ## Instalation